ministryofjustice/hmpps-alerts-api/architectural_design_record/002-two-way-sync.md

   - The DPS functionality can be switched to use the new API independently of switching the NOMIS screens off
   - Both sets of switches can be toggled on and off at any time without service disruption
 - Two-way sync supports decoupling the data migration from the roll-out itself
-  - The full alerts dataset can be migrated and kept in sync prior to toggling any of the feature switches
+  - The full prisoner alerts dataset can be migrated and kept in sync prior to toggling any of the feature switches
   - This synced dataset can be checked for accuracy over a number of weeks to gain confidence that sync is working as intended
-- Full prison estate roll-out following a smaller private beta becomes significantly more simple as the alerts data has already been migrated into the new service and kept in sync since
+- Full prison estate roll-out following a smaller private beta becomes significantly more simple as the prisoner alerts data has already been migrated into the new service and kept in sync since

 Following full prison estate roll out, a plan will be put in place to move to a one way sync.
-This will include a proposal covering the NOMIS process that copies alerts from previous bookings, prisoner and booking merge events and any NOMIS process that generate alerts.
+This will include a proposal covering the NOMIS process that copies prisoner alerts from previous bookings, prisoner and booking merge events and any NOMIS process that generate prisoner alerts.